harlan-zw/zhead/packages/vue/README.md

 A wrapper around zhead for Vue.js.

-Provides refable and computed types for head schema and flat meta tags.
+Provides refable and computed types for head schema deeply and flat meta tags.

 ## Installation